Abbot patient assistance programs

 • In addition, if a patient who applies for the program has their medication cost reimbursed by public or private health insurance program (for example including Medicare Part D plans or Medicaid), the patient may generally not be eligible for assistance or free medications through the Abbott Patient Assistance Foundation.

-There can be exceptions made in certain cases.
-The Abbott Patient Assistance Foundation, which administers the program, realizes that from time to time extenuating circumstances may exist with a certain applicant.
-In these cases they will encourage any patient to request consideration for an exception to some of the above criteria or conditions if, despite already having existing prescription insurance coverage, the applicant can’t pay for medication that they need to address their condition.
-All such requests for exceptions will be considered or reconsidered on a case-by-case basis by Abbot.
+As noted above, there can be exceptions made in certain cases, in particular for life threatening conditions.
+The Abbott Patient Assistance Foundation, which administers the program, realizes that from time to time extenuating circumstances may exist with a certain applicant or their family.
+In these cases they will encourage any patient to still apply and request consideration.

 Abbot prescription medications covered by the program